 KP’s Pick: Kansas City

 Call this the AFC West division decision Part II.
 The Raiders can earn a playoff berth with a win and a Denver loss.
 Both teams are playing the late game, so neither will know an earlier result.
 The Chargers hope to ruin its rivals’ hopes, and San Diego clearly has plenty of talent to do that.
 Oakland has really struggled over the last month plus, only managing two wins over struggling offensive teams, the Chiefs and Bears.
 San Diego has a potent offense and has a chance to eliminate the Raiders.
 While I see the Chiefs spoiling Denver’s day, I think San Diego will do the same, meaning that Tebow and the Broncos still make the playoffs.
 San Diego wins outright.

 Dallas Cowboys at New York Giants (-2.5)

-For Dallas and New York, the playoffs start this weekend, with the winner of this game taking the NFC East division and getting into the playoffs as the #4 seed.
+For Dallas and New York, the playoffs start this weekend.
+The winner of this game takes the NFC East division and gets into the playoffs as the #4 seed.
 For this game, injuries are the key element.
 Tony Romo appears ready to play, and will need to stay healthy to give Dallas a chance.
 Hakeem Nicks has been hampered by injuries this week, but hopes to see significant playing time on Sunday night.
-In a tossup match for the division, I look to the two quarterbacks, with Eli Manning managing a number of fourth quarter comebacks, while Romo has struggled late on occasion during the season, and is dealing with an injury.
+In a tossup match for the division, I look to the two quarterbacks.
+Eli Manning manages a number of fourth quarter comebacks, while Romo has struggled as of late.
+He’s only dealing with an injury, too.
 That’s why I’m taking the Giants to knock off the Cowboys, reaching the playoffs.

 KP’s Pick: New York Giants